forsyde/forsyde.github.io/index.md

  * Abstraction gap between specification and implementation must be bridged by formal refinement techniques.

 These goals are achieved in practice through an ecosystem of [tools](tools) which are developed in line with scientific [publications](publications.html).
-News about ForSyDe realted research and development can be seen in the [news](news) webpage as well as in the [GitHub organization page](https://github.com/forsyde).
+News about ForSyDe-related research and development can be seen in the [news](news) page as well as in the [GitHub organization page](https://github.com/forsyde).

 ## Our Name